pjotrp/heyu-run/README.md

 # Heyu/X10 state machine in Coffeescript

-A Heyu/X10 state machine that runs on the Mozilla [Spidermonkey](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Introduction_to_the_JavaScript_shell) Javascript interpreter, also known as the Javascript shell.
-Runs on embedded systems that come with [heyu](http://www.heyu.org/).
+A Heyu/X10 state machine that runs on the stand alone command line Mozilla [Spidermonkey](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Introduction_to_the_JavaScript_shell) Javascript interpreter, also known as the Javascript shell.
+This program runs on embedded systems that come with [heyu](http://www.heyu.org/).

-Note: I still need to add the code for setting timed commands.

 ## Introduction